 (b) in any other manner permitted by the regulations.

+[Section 31 amended by No. 27 of 2008 s.
+7.]

 32. Reportable offender to report return to Western Australia or decision not to leave

 (1) This section applies to a reportable offender who was required to report under section 30 that he or she intended to leave Western Australia.